swiftlang/swift-syntax/README.md

 If you should hit any issues while using SwiftSyntax, we appreciate bug reports on [GitHub Issue](https://github.com/apple/swift-syntax/issues).

+## Bazel

+SwiftSyntax provides an experimental [Bazel](https://bazel.build) build configuration, maintained by Keith Smiley.
+To use it you can pull the source archive from the relevant release tag into your `WORKSPACE` and depend on the libraries you need from the [`BUILD.bazel`](BUILD.bazel) file.
+Each library also has an associated `Library_opt` target (such as `SwiftSyntax_opt`) which forces SwiftSyntax to always build with optimizations enabled.
+This may help local runtime performance at the cost of debuggability, and initial build time.
+Please tag any [issues](https://github.com/apple/swift-syntax/issues) related to the Bazel configuration with the label "Bazel".

 ## License

 Please see [LICENSE](LICENSE.txt) for more information.